Naoto Hirano, MD, PhD

 Dr. Hirano's research program aims to devise novel anti-tumor immunotherapeutic modalities that can cure cancer.
 Dr. Hirano’s research team is particularly interested in understanding how the interactions between T cells and antigen-presenting cells affect priming, expansion, persistence and differentiation of T cells, as well as how this leads to the subsequent generation and maintenance of anti-tumor T cell memory.

 Dr. Hirano has received prestigious awards and honors including the American Society of Hematology Scholar Award and Ontario Institute for Cancer Research Investigator Award.
-He is on the editorial board for the Cancer Immunology Research.
+He is on the editorial board for the Cancer Immunology Research and Cancer Science.